UX/UI Design

 Value vs. Effort Matrix

 To help define and prioritize other MVP features, our team used the Value vs. Effort Matrix.
-As a UX Designer and Business Analyst, I advocated for the features I believed would deliver the most value to users based on insights from the interviews.
+I advocated for the features I believed would deliver the most value to users based on insights from the interviews.
 Meanwhile, the development team identified which features required the least effort to build.
 As a result, the features positioned in the "High Value, Low Effort" quadrant were selected for MVP development.

 Solution